leesjensen/240notes/README.md

 # Instruction

+## Ideas

+- What if we dropped spelling corrector and just used Phase one, or part of phase one as the gateway test?
+- What if we had a `Pet Shop` that was the example project used through the whole class.
+That would parallel the chess project, but not actually implement Chess for them.

+## Record of experience

 | Week | Day | Topics                                                                                      | Notes                                                                                                                                                                                                                                                                                                                                                   |
 | ---- | --- | ------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 1    | 1   | `Course Intro`, `Java Fundamentals`                                                         | This felt a bit rushed.
 I would rather have some assignment in the first week to build some deliverable.
 Perhaps if we dropped Spelling Corrector we could have a `phase -1` that introduced the Chess project, talked about Git, set up your Git repo, and created the intelliJ project.
 The deliverable would be their GitHub URL with a few commits. |